In the name of Allah, the Gracious, the Merciful

 Source: Sunan Abī Dāwūd 1369, Grade: Sahih

-Indeed, prayer and fasting are inherently good acts but doing them excessively to the point of neglecting the needs of the body makes them blameworthy.
-Such is the priority of sound bodily health in Islam.
+Indeed, prayer and fasting are inherently good acts, but doing them excessively to the point of neglecting the needs of the body makes them blameworthy.
+One cannot continue to worship Allah without a healthy body, so a healthy body takes priority over voluntary worship.

-The most important aspect of bodily health is to eat nutritious natural foods because most diseases take root in the stomach due to unhealthy eating habits.
+The most important aspect of bodily health is to eat nutritious, wholesome, and natural foods, because most diseases take root in the stomach due to unhealthy eating habits.

-Ibn Rajab reports that classical Arab doctors used to say:
+Ibn Rajab reports that classical Arab doctors would say:

 الْحَمِيَّةُ رَأْسُ الدَّوَاءِ وَالْبِطْنَةُ رَأْسُ الدَّاءِ

-Diet is the foundation of medicine and the stomach is the foundation of illness.
+Diet is the foundation of medicine and gluttony is the foundation of illness.

 Source: Jāmi’ al-‘Ulūm wal-Ḥikam 2/468